BSc Educational Psychology / Overview

 - Apply through UCAS

-- Study with one of the top ten Education departments in the UK (QS World University Rankings by Subject 2021).
+- Study with one of the Top Ten Education departments in the UK (QS World University Rankings by Subject 2023).

-- Study a course accredited by the British Psychological Society (BPS), making you eligible for Chartered Membership of the BPS.
+- Study a course accredited by the British Psychological Society (BPS), making you eligible for the Graduate Membership (GMBPsS).